mahipv/pg_ai/README.md

 ## Build & Installation

 - pg_ai uses libcurl for REST communication, make sure the curl library is installed.
+- uses the pgvector extension for vector operations, make sure the extension is installed.
 - check that pg_config is installed and available in the system's PATH.
+- Use of embeddings/vector functions depends on the 'pg_vector' extension.
 ```sh
 cd pg_ai
 make install